-CCD is a small case company, run by an individual who not only loves the PC community, but also loves small form factor cases.
+CCD is a small case company, run by an individual who not only loves the PC community but also loves small form factor cases.
 The small form factor community is small but I believe it is growing now more than ever.
-More companies are starting to enter the small case community and give people the ability to house great power, while taking up as little of your desk space as possible.
+More companies are starting to enter the small case community and give people the ability to house great power while taking up as little of their desk space as possible.
 Today, we will take a look at a case I’ve been wanting to review since seeing it reviewed by a fellow tech review Tek Everything, the Case-by-Case Design MI-6.
-The model we are exploring is the First Edition, Front I/O model, with the black aluminum finish and a custom brushed aluminum top cover.
+The model we are exploring is the First Edition, Front I/O model, with the black aluminium finish and a custom brushed aluminium top cover.
 The 6 designates its 6.7L size.
 For more information about the MI-6 second batch and how to order link the link here.

 - Micro Tower: A beautiful black finish, with bright aluminum top and accents.
 The very small footprint keeps your desk uncluttered.